 Significantly lower expense ratio than our competitors.
 Expense management is ingrained in our business culture.
 We believe that our proprietary technology platform coupled with our low-cost operation allow us to process policy quotes, underwrite policies and operate at a lower cost than our direct competitors.
 In particular, our efficient platform allows us to provide a higher level of service to our brokers and to target smaller accounts which we believe are generally subject to less competition.
-For the year ended December 31, 2019, our expense ratio was 24.8%.
+For the year ended December 31, 2020, our expense ratio was 22.8%.

 Fully integrated claims management.
 We believe that actively managing our claims is an important aspect of keeping losses low, while accurately setting reserves.
 We manage all of our claims in-house and do not delegate claims management authority to third parties.
 We promptly and thoroughly investigate all claims, generally through direct contact with the insured, and leverage both our systems and our underwriters to gather the relevant facts.
+As necessary, we employ local counsel in defense of our policy holders and independent adjusters for task assignments.
 When we believe claims are without merit, we vigorously contest payment.
-We currently average 86 open claims per claims adjuster (84 open claims per claims adjuster excluding catastrophe claims), which we believe is significantly lower than industry average.
-As of December 31, 2019, our reserves for claims incurred but not reported were approximately 83.2% of our total net loss reserves.
-Of the total open claims as of December 31, 2019, only 38.6% were open for accident years 2017 and prior.
+We currently average 104 open claims per claims adjuster (88 open claims per claims adjuster excluding catastrophe claims), which we believe is lower than industry average.
+As of December 31, 2020, our reserves for claims incurred but not reported were approximately 84.9% of our total net loss reserves.
+Of the total open claims as of December 31, 2020, only 36.6% were open for accident years 2018 and prior.